 A condominium, also known as a condo, is a residential building with multiple individual units which share walls.
 Each tenant separately owns an individual unit.

 How Do Condos Work?

-A key feature of a condo is the shared common areas and amenities such as lawns, pools, tennis courts, and more.
-Essentially, it's a little bit yours and a little bit everyone else’s.
-While things like the pool and tennis courts are almost always shared, the space inside your specific unit is yours and yours alone.
+A condo is made up of many shared spaces, but the individual unit is yours.
+A key feature of a condo is the shared common areas and amenities such as lawns, pools and tennis courts.
+Essentially, it’s a little bit yours and a little bit everyone else’s.
+While features like the pool and tennis courts are almost always shared, the space inside your specific unit is yours and yours alone.

 But these perks come at a price.
 Condo owners pay dues to a board or homeowners association (HOA).
-These HOA fees are used to cover the costs of condo living as well as maintain the shared areas of the property.
+These HOA fees are used to cover the costs of condo living, such as maintaining the shared areas of the property.

 However, condo owners can’t avoid the pitfalls of homeownership completely.
-They are still responsible for the maintenance of their individual unit.
-So, things like repairing a broken appliance would come out of your pocket.
+They’re still responsible for the maintenance of their individual unit.
+So, expenses like repairing a broken appliance would come out of your pocket.

-How Much Are HOA Fees For Condos And What Do They Cover?
+How Much Are HOA Fees And What Do They Cover?

 The HOA fees for a particular unit can vary widely based on the unit’s size and location.
 The age of the building will also significantly impact your HOA costs.

 Depending on the area, you may find HOA fees that range from $100 – $1,000 per month.
 But in most cases, you’ll find HOA fees in the $200 – $300 per month range.

 Typically, this fee includes maintenance, city services, pest control, and insurance for common areas.
 However, it likely won’t include home improvements to your unit.